Republicans emphasize law and order as Trump wades into Wisconsin protests | Politics

 "Protesting brutality is a right and absolutely necessary, but burning down communities is not protest.
 It's needless violence," Biden said in a video posted by his campaign.
 WOMEN VOTERS

-Trump has struggled to win back women voters alienated by his combative style, the polls show, and convention speakers highlighted his work to elevate women in the administration.
+Trump has struggled to win back women voters alienated by his combative style, opinion polls show, and speakers highlighted his work to elevate women - part of an ongoing effort during the convention to present a softer view of Trump that is often belied by his own actions and words.
 Trump adviser Kellyanne Conway, who announced earlier this week she would step down at the end of the month, said Trump had put women in powerful positions and given her an influential role.

 “A woman in a leadership role can still seem novel.
 Not so for President Trump.
 For decades, he has elevated women to senior positions in business and in government.
 He confides in and consults us, respects our opinions, and insists that we are on equal footing with the men," Conway said.
-Pence will close the evening with a speech at the Fort McHenry National Monument in Baltimore, Maryland — a federal facility that is the site of the battle during the War of 1812 that inspired Francis Scott Key to write “The Star-Spangled Banner.”
+Pence will speak at the Fort McHenry National Monument in Baltimore, Maryland — a federal facility that is the site of the battle during the War of 1812 that inspired Francis Scott Key to write “The Star-Spangled Banner.”

-Democrats and other critics have accused Trump and Republicans of inappropriately blurring the lines between government and partisan politics during the convention, using many of the trappings of office for his re-election campaign.
-Tuesday night's convention program from the White House included a citizenship naturalization ceremony, overseen by Trump and the acting secretary of homeland security, and a presidential pardon.

-A White House official said the naturalization ceremony and pardon were official White House events.
-The footage was posted on a public website ahead of the convention broadcast and the campaign was free to use that content, the official said.
-Pence, who had faced speculation he would be dropped from the ticket, was expected to highlight the administration's record in his speech as well as goals for a second term.

-The former Indiana governor and congressman, a conservative Christian, served as a key connector between Trump and evangelical voters, an influential part of the Republican political base.
-Pence will be expected to defend the administration's response to the pandemic.
-He was put in charge of the Trump administration's response in the outbreak's early days, although Trump quickly became the face of the White House response and has been criticized for minimizing the threat from the virus.
+A former Indiana governor and congressman and a conservative Christian, Pence served as a key connector between Trump and evangelical voters, an influential part of the Republican political base.
+Pence was put in charge of the Trump administration's response in the outbreak's early days, although Trump quickly became the face of the White House response and has been criticized for minimizing the threat from the virus.

 The political fallout also hit Trump's re-election campaign, cutting into his support in opinion polls, which show Americans trust Biden, 77, more than Trump, 74, to handle the pandemic.
 At their own party convention last week, Biden and his running mate, U.S. Senator Kamala Harris of California, warned Americans against giving Trump another four years in the White House.